 Ridge Rotors was not required to have a Transport Canada–approved safety management system.
 The company did, however, have a system to manage safety, as well as a health and safety policy.
-Its system to manage safety included a formal risk management process that was applied to some of the hazards identified by the company.
-There was no information provided to show implementation dates and follow‑up dates associated with the risk assessments.
+Its system to manage safety included a formal risk management process that was applied to the hazards identified by the company.
+There was no information provided to the investigation to show implementation dates and follow-up dates associated with the risk assessments.
 Ridge Rotors safety management did not use a thorough risk analysis process to address the hazards and risks associated with this type of survey flying.
 Consequently, some available defences were not used, including the following:

 - modifying observation techniques to allow for a higher altitudes

 - using the engine relight system